imben1109/techoffice-java/900-Others/130-Servlet/020-Tomcat/JsfExample/README.md

 # Emebedded Tomcat JSF Example

 ## Example
 This example show simple JSF Application on Embedded Tomcat.
+It is very similar to JSPExample and add JSF capacity to it so that JSF Dependencies are required to add to pom.xml.

 src/main/webapp/WEB-INF/web.xml
 ```